Myanmar coup: Military cracks down on free speech, press freedom | DW | 10.03.2021

 The military government, which calls itself the State Administrative Council (SAC), issued two directives to the media.
 The first stated that the media should not describe the military's takeover of power as a coup, and the second that the SAC should not be referred to as a junta or military government.

-On Monday, the military revoked the licenses of five independent local media outlets — Democratic Voice of Burma, Mizzima, Myanmar Now, 7 Days and Khit Thit.
-Mizzima announced Tuesday it would continue publishing despite the license revocation.
+On Monday, the military revoked the licenses of five independent local media outlets: Democratic Voice of Burma, Mizzima, Myanmar Now, 7 Days and Khit Thit.
+Mizzima announced on Tuesday that it would continue publishing despite the license revocation.
 Other media outlets, unwilling to bow to pressure from the military or violate the new rules, have stopped publishing for the time being.

 The measures, like the coup, signal a return of times that were thought to have been over.